Male Northern Cardinal bird in Michigan - USA

 13 Secrets to Keeping Cardinals in Your Yard All Year

-Unlike many songbirds that migrate south for winter, cardinals are year-round residents throughout their range.
-This means your efforts to attract them will pay dividends in every season—the vibrant males adding color to winter landscapes and the subtle beauty of females brightening spring nesting season.
+Many songbirds migrate south for winter.
+However, cardinals are year-round residents where they are located.
+This means that your efforts to attract cardinals will reward you every season.
+The vivid males will add color to the winter landscapes and the spring nesting season will be brightened by the subtle beauty of the females.

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.